 The history of the discovery of the smallest units of which living organisms are made up is the history of the discovery of the cell.
-It began when glass lenses and devices to hold them were first crafted; in other words, it began with the invention of light microscopes at the beginning of the 17th century.
-From the time of the first microscopic observations till nowadays, cell concept has evolved under the strong influence of the development of microscopes, therefore with the improvement of technology..
+It began when glass lenses and the devices to hold them were first crafted; in other words, it began with the invention of light microscopes at the beginning of the 17th century.
+From the time of the first microscopic observations to the present day, the concept of cell has evolved under the strong influence of the development of microscopes, therefore with the improvement of technology.
 It is curious, however, that the purpose of the first lenses and microscopes was to verify the quality of fabrics, not to study living organisms.

 The following are some of the most important advances and concepts in the history of the discovery of the cell:

 1590-1600.
 A. H. Lippershey, Z. Janssen and H. Janssen (father and son).
 They are credited with the invention of the first compound microscope.
 Two magnifying lenses were placed on each side of a tube.
 The development of this device and the lens quality improvement would later allow the visualization of cells.

 1610.
 Galileo Galilei described the insect cuticle.
 He transformed a telescope into a microscope by changing the positions of the lenses.
 So, he independently invented the compound microscope (he did not know about Janssen's work).
 1625.
 Francesco Stelluti described the surface of the bee body.
 By that time, only surfaces were observed, but not tissue sections.